Uncertain data

 In computer science, uncertain data is data that contains noise that makes it deviate from the correct, intended or original values.
 In the age of big data, uncertainty or data veracity is one of the defining characteristics of data.
 Data is constantly growing in volume, variety, velocity and uncertainty (1/veracity).
 Uncertain data is found in abundance today on the web, in sensor networks, within enterprises both in their structured and unstructured sources.
 For example, there may be uncertainty regarding the address of a customer in an enterprise dataset, or the temperature readings captured by a sensor due to aging of the sensor.
 In 2012 IBM called out managing uncertain data at scale in its global technology outlook report that presents a comprehensive analysis looking three to ten years into the future seeking to identify significant, disruptive technologies that will change the world.
 In order to make confident business decisions based on real-world data, analyses must necessarily account for many different kinds of uncertainty present in very large amounts of data.
 Analyses based on uncertain data will have an effect on the quality of subsequent decisions, so the degree and types of inaccuracies in this uncertain data cannot be ignored.

 Uncertain data is found in the area of sensor networks; text where noisy text is found in abundance on social media, web and within enterprises where the structured and unstructured data may be old, outdated, or plain incorrect; in modeling where the mathematical model may only be an approximation of the actual process.
-When representing such data in a database, some indication of the probability of the correctness of the various values also needs to be estimated.
+When representing such data in a database, an appropriate uncertain database model needs to be selected.